Skip to content

 Why are Literatures in English degrees useful? (or, why does the world need English majors?)

-• Employers and graduate schools of all types hire English majors and admit English majors into their programs because they know that English majors know how to:
+• Employers and graduate schools of all types hire Lit and English majors and admit Lit and English majors into their programs because they know that these majors know how to:

 • Write orally and effectively and persuasively